hassanshaikley/rpi-drum-machine-nerves-slides/FEEDBACK.md

 -- If I could turn it into a story somehow I think that would be clutch

+- Remvoe image borders
+- See if title can stay at the top/  same pos of each slide

 Maybe
 -- Speaker cut out of picture